bit34/Bit34-ScheduleManager-UPM/README.md

-# Update Manager Library for Unity
+# Schedule Manager Library for Unity

-This is a minimal delayed call library for Unity.
+This is a minimal scheduled callback library for Unity.

 ## Features

 Supported calling intervals
-- Call once on next frame
-- Call on every frame
+- Call every frame (can be limited by count)
-- Call with delay
-- Call once with delay
+- Call with interval (can be limited by count)

-Supported call triggers
-- Call on Monobehaviour.Update
-- Call on MonoBehaviour.LateUpdate
+- Pause and resume callbacks individualy or as a group by owner key

 Supported time scales
+- Utc time
 - Unity unscaled time
 - Unity scaled time
-- System time